ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

 Hard-Coding Values
 ~~~~~~~~~~~~~~~~~~
-Do not write to the registry hard-coded values that the code is to
+Do not write hard-coded values to the registry.
-use.
 Instead, use the Configuration service.